-Fair Wear's Complaints Procedure.
+Fair Wear's Access to Remedy Policy; Fair Wear's Complaints Procedure.

-3.15 Degree to which member company implements training appropriate to the improvement or prevention programme.
+3.15 Degree to which member company implements training to address the risks identified.

 МАХ MIN

 6 4 2 0

 Advanced Intermediate Basic Insufficient

-Member brand im- plemented training for all factories where this is part of the improvement and/or prevention programme and im- plemented training at factories going beyond improve- ment and/or preven- tion programmes.
-Member brand implemented training for all factories where this is part of the improvement and/ or prevention programme.
-Member brand implemented training for part of the factories where this is part of the improvement and/or prevention pro- gramme.
-Member did not implement training as per the requirement of the improvement programme.
+Member brand im- plemented training for all factories where this need has been identified but also at factories where this risk has not yet materialised, i.e., beyond the risk assessment.
+Member brand implemented training for all factories where this need has been identified.
+Member brand im- plemented training for part of the facto- ries where this need has been identified.
+Member did not implement training at factories where this need has been identified.

-Each improvement programme outlines specific actions for member companies and factories to improve the human rights situation at the factory.
-Training programmes can play an important role in improving working conditions, especially for more complex issues, such as freedom of association or gender-based violence, where factory-level transformation is needed.
-Fair Wear expects member companies to determine what training is appropriate for each factory based on the specific improvement programmes and dialogue with factory management and worker representatives.
-Besides using training to address topics as part of the improvement or prevention programmes, brands can support factory management and workers to build capacity beyond the programmes.
+Based on the prioritisation of the risk assessment, each action plan outlines specific actions for member companies and factories to improve the human rights situation at the factory.
+Training modules can play an important role in improving working conditions, especially for more complex issues, such as freedom of association or gender-based violence, where factory-level transformation is needed.
+Fair Wear expects member companies to determine what training is appropriate for each factory based on identified potential harm and dialogue with factory management and worker representatives.
+Members may also implement training to address risks that have been identified in risk scoping but has not been identified in the supplier risk assessment.
+In these cases, members can score advanced if they have also implemented training for all factories where this is part of the action plan.
 Within its Workplace Education Programme (WEP), Fair Wear offers different modules to support such transformation processes for issues more heavily linked to the factories responsibility and where single factories can achieve relevant changes.
 Currently, the Fair Wear WEP modules, "violence prevention capacity building" and "communication," and the ILO Better Work and ILO Score programme would be suitable training programmes.
 Fair Wear is continuously developing modules and tools that support factory-level transformative processes related to human rights.